 Collect any items that have been in repair such as dry-cleaning and shoes.
-Make sure to cancel any deliveries of paper, groveries, subscriptions, home delivery service and cleaning and garden services. (or reschedule for your new address)
+Make sure to cancel any deliveries of paper, groceries, subscriptions, home delivery service and cleaning and garden services. (or reschedule for your new address)

 * 3 days to go

-Make sure you empty your rubbish bins and cleaned out your shed, garage and attic.
+Make sure you empty your rubbish bins and clean out your shed, garage and attic.
 According to the law, removalist companies are not allowed to transport flammables and fuel.
 Please dispose these liquids and empty your machinery such as lawnmowers from their fuel.